traeblain/.comV2/content/blog/automated-blinds.md

 ### Adding it to the Push Button

 So we don't want to abandon the button (it's automated but need manual control...), so we need to add this to the system.
 This was a pretty big hurdle.
-The datasheet says it need 12V, so I began to reconsider everything I built regarding how I would powered the push button portion.
+The datasheet says it needs 12V, so I began to reconsider everything I built regarding how I would powered the push button portion.
+USB is 5V, not 12V...
 I'd need a [12V-to-5V converter][1225], a 12V Power supply instead of a standard phone charger type supply, and more wire....

 After some experimentation with a 12V battery and knowing how I wanted  to wire things, I said..."Screw it, let's see if it will run on 5V from the Arduino Bus."
 Sure enough, it runs fine on 5V.
 So that was a life saver, I don't need any special 12V power sources and more wires.
 I can keep things clean.
 And since I'm using the 5V Bus on the FTDI header, I have a wide open 5V bus pin available (power to the push button can be move to the 5V 150mA MAX pin right next to the Bus line).

 ### Wiring

 Since I have no details to how this little thing works, I had to do some experimenting with the device.
 Additionally some Google-fu helped me understand that the 3 Signal lines are connected to the collector end of a NPN Transistor.
-Looking at this schematic (I'll admit, I stared at it a while...), I realized instead of a pull-down (like the push button), I can use the Transistor as a switch for a pull-up style circuit.
+Looking at this schematic (I'll admit, this took me a second to fully grasp), I realized instead of a pull-down (like the push button), I can use the Transistor as a switch for a pull-up style circuit.

 ![NPN Transistor](https://upload.wikimedia.org/wikipedia/commons/9/91/Transistor_Simple_Circuit_Diagram_with_NPN_Labels.svg)

-The box is emitted to ground already (same 5V ground now that it's being powered by the same Bus), so when the signal for the OPEN (V~IN~) is energized, the Trinket (V~OUT~) will see a low voltage instead of the high voltage seen when not energized.
+The box is emitted to ground already (same 5V ground now that it's being powered by the same Bus), so when the signal for the OPEN (V-IN) is energized, the Trinket (V-OUT) will see a low voltage instead of the high voltage seen when not energized.
 Using 2 more 10k Ohm resistors, I loaded them into that diagram (equivalent) and proceeded to have my Wink Hub command to Open the blinds, then Close the Blinds.

 ![Final Breadboard](https://cl.ly/1W3l2r1z2a1c/2016-12-16%2023_51_55-autoblinds.fzz_%20-%20Fritzing%20-%20[Breadboard%20View].png)

 Things worked great, but I notice one really odd thing.
 The Open signal (WHITE from the datasheet) would only read LOW when commanded to Close.
 The Close (GRAY from the datasheet) would only read LOW when commanded to Open.
 No big deal, just need to swap my Pin assignments in the Arduino code and I'm ready to rock.

 Since the new Z Wave code only compliments the push button code, there's nothing I had to change on the button code.
 I simply added the additional Z-Wave information.
-Like I said, check your pin assignment (can guess, then just fix it if you guessed wrong) for the OPEN and CLOSE signals are correct.
+Like I said, check your pin assignment (just guess, then just fix it if you guessed wrong) for the OPEN and CLOSE signals are correct.
 Then it's ready to load.

 ```clike
 /*===================================================================